 How to Become an Adult Nurse Practitioner

-Learn about the many opportunities in adult nursing.
+Learn about the many opportunities for adult nurse practitioners.

-What you’ll do: Adult nursing professionals work in leadership roles as primary health care providers to promote constructive health practices and disease prevention beginning in early adulthood and continuing throughout the aging process.
+What you’ll do: Adult nurse practitioner professionals work in leadership roles as primary health care providers to promote constructive health practices and disease prevention beginning in early adulthood and continuing throughout the aging process.

 Degree you’ll need to practice: Master’s of Science in Nursing (MSN)

-Certification: You may earn adult nursing certification by passing the exam from either of these organizations:
+Certification: You may earn adult nurse practitioner certification by passing the exam from either of these organizations: